getsentry/sentry-docs/docs/index.rst

     Welcome to the documentation of Sentry — the modern error logging and aggregation platform.
-This documentation covers the use of Sentry (The Sentry Server) as well as all officially supported client integrations (The Raven Clients).
+This documentation covers the use of Sentry (The Sentry Open Source Server) as well as all officially supported client integrations (The Raven Clients).

 Client Documentation
 --------------------